Blog

 Quick Access Shotgun Safes

-Due to their size, most folks don’t think of storing a shotgun in a quick access safe.
+Because of their size, most folks don’t think of storing a shotgun in a quick access safe.
 But, there are several quick access safes designed specifically for shotguns.
-Options like the Shot Lock Solo Vault hold a single shotgun and can be mounted on a wall or the back of a door.
+Options like the Shot Lock Solo Vault hold a single shotgun.
+They can be mounted on a wall or the back of a door.

 What makes the AR style platform the best option?
 Ergonomics.
-With key features like adjustable stocks, pistol grips and ambidextrous controls the AR-15 can easily and affordably be set up to fit shooters of any height and build.
+The AR-15 has key features like adjustable stocks, pistol grips, and ambidextrous controls.
+These features make it easy and affordable to fit shooters of any height and build.

 Quick Access Safe